Cameron27/DiffieHellman/report.md

 # Security of Design

+In order to make sure the key exchange is secure I use a prime of size 2048 bits as this is the recommended size to use nowadays for Diffie-Hellman.
+Also, a 2048 bit prime will mean a 2048 bit key at the end and the longer the key the more ciphertext you would need to crack the encryption through a frequency analysis.
+FOr a similar reason I use all of the key evenly, keeping tack of where the last message stopped during encryption, as if I used one part of the key more than another it would reduce the amount of ciphertext needed to start cracking parts of the key.

 Reusing primes and generators in no way compromises the security of Diffie-Hellman so the use of the primes from RFC 3526 works fine.
-If you were to generate your own primes it will just take longer and the best you can do is generate a number that is probably a prime (although statistical methods would give an extremely low chance of it not being a prime).
-Another advantage of the primes in RFC 3526 is they are save primes (i.e. `p = 2 * q + 1` where `q` is also a prime) which have additional security benefits for Diffie-Hellman but can easily take over a minute to find randomly.
+If you were to generate your own primes it will just take longer and the best you can do is generate a number that is probably a prime (although the chance of it not being a prime would be extremely low).
+Another advantage of the primes in RFC 3526 is they are save primes (i.e. a prime of the form `2 * q + 1` where `q` is also a prime) which have additional security benefits for Diffie-Hellman but can easily take over a minute to a 2048 bit one randomly.

-For the choice of random exponents by the server and client, I was sure use the SecureRandom class instead of just the Random class as the Random class seeds itself using the system time, something that could be easily guessed where as SecureRandom uses random sources of data provided by the OS as well as having a few other differences that make it far better equip for generating random numbers for cryptography.
+For the choice of random exponents by the server and client, I was sure use the SecureRandom class in Java instead of just the Random class, This is because the Random class seeds itself using the system time, something that could be easily guessed, where as SecureRandom uses random sources of data provided by the OS as well as having a few other differences that make it far better equip for generating random numbers for cryptography.